 The immune system is incredibly complex.
 And though there is a wide variety of information out there on how to boost the immune system, what exactly does that mean?
-Are we increasing the amount of neutrophils?
+Are we increasing the number of neutrophils?
 Boosting the productivity of cytokines?
 More often than not, the specifics are incredibly vague.

 So, when it is said that essential oils boost immune system function, they are working on other systems of the body which results in an immune boost.
 Many essential oils are antiviral, antifungal, or antibacterial.
 Each of these properties helps the immune system function properly by helping eradicate harmful pathogens that can make people sick.

 However, there are plenty of other ways that we can indirectly build the immune system by using essential oils.
-Sleep, stress, and amount of physical activity all affect the immune system, whether positively or negatively.
+Sleep, stress, and the amount of physical activity all affect the immune system, whether positively or negatively.
 Luckily, there are essential oils that can help to reduce stress and anxiety, promote a proper night of sleep, and boost energy.

 Depending on your own particular needs, there are also a wide variety of ways to use essential oils.
-You can sniff them directly from the bottle, diffuse them throughout your home, add them to a warm bath, use them in a relaxing massage oil, inhale them through steam inhalation, mix them into homemade cleaning or beauty products … the list goes on and on.
+You can sniff them directly from the bottle, diffuse them throughout your home, add them to a warm bath, use them in relaxing massage oil, inhale them through steam inhalation, mix them into homemade cleaning or beauty products … the list goes on and on.

 However, the most important thing to remember is that there is no magic cure-all.
 Because of this, it’s important to make essential oils a consistent part of your daily routine.
 While diffusing lavender oil once throughout your home won’t eradicate stress from your life indefinitely, using it consistently can help keep you more relaxed.